-To help sanctuary seekers progress into higher education, we are offering five scholarships for undergraduate study commencing in September 2022.
+To help sanctuary seekers progress into higher education, we are offering five scholarships for undergraduate study each September.

 About the scholarships